Thailand

 In recent years, Thailand has made efforts to reform its drug policy.
 This includes the implementation of the Outcome Document of the United Nations General Assembly Special Session on the World Drug Problem (UNGASS) in 2016, aiming to further integrate health aspects into Thailand's drug policy, including the harm reduction approach.

 The GPDPD supports Thailand's efforts in cooperation with the Office of the Narcotics Control Board (ONCB), which has been a close partner of German development cooperation for many years.
 Germany is one of the few countries worldwide with a broad range of harm reduction measures in place and decades of expertise.
-Against this background, the GPDPD regularly organises consultation activities with German experts in the field of addiction services who share their knowledge and experience in the field of prevention, treatment and harm reduction with Thai government and civil society representatives.
+Against this background, the GPDPD regularly organises consultation activities with German experts in the field of addiction services who share their knowledge and experience in the field of prevention, treatment, and harm reduction with Thai government and civil society representatives.

 In addition, the GPDPD provides Thailand with materials in Thai, such as the S3 Guideline on the Treatment of Methamphetamine-related Disorders.
 Rather than viewing users as criminals, the guideline recognises drug addiction as a chronic disease and harm reduction as a health-oriented treatment approach.
 Thus, the S3 Guideline provides a tool for implementing drug policies that put people first.